WMD-group/PyTASER/paper/paper.md

 Determining the JDOS for the light state is more difficult, as the initial 'pump' excitation leads to partial occupancies in both the valence and conduction bands, which can contribute to additional *intra*-band optical transitions.
 `PyTASER` uses quasi-Fermi levels [@nelson2003physics; @dresselhaus2001solid] within the bands to address both intra-band and inter-band transitions (\autoref{eq:jdos_pytaser}).
 The partial occupancies ($f_{i,k}$ and $f_{f,k}$ in \autoref{eq:jdos_pytaser}) within the bands can be estimated by using the Fermi-Dirac distribution [@zannoni1999quantization; @dirac1926theory] centred at these quasi-Fermi levels, as the light excitation causes (rapid) thermalisation of the material, resulting in excess charge carriers (holes and electrons).
 The use of Fermi-Dirac statistics introduces two variables; the effective temperature and concentration of free carriers in the material.
 The latter is related to the strength of the initial pump, as well as the pump-probe time delay.
 These can be used to understand the time-evolution of the material's excited state.
-This approach introduces two variables; the effective temperature and concentration of free carriers in the material.
-The latter is related to the strength of the initial pump, as well as the pump-probe time delay.

 \begin{equation}
 \label{eq:jdos_pytaser}